 You can read the full statement here.

 For Aboriginal and Torres Strait Islander peoples, our connection to culture, country, community, kin, and family are critical to our wellness.
 There are things that we can all do to keep our spirits strong, and our families and communities supported.
-Following are some tips and resources to assist you to get started.
+See our resources below to help you to Pause.
+Breathe.
+Connect.

 - Acknowledge the impact of racism on ourselves and others.
 Racism has an impact on physical and mental health, and is a source of trauma.
 Knowing this and be aware of the stressors and symptoms can help us to understand what is happening, manage the effect and help others.